 So, if we combine Buffalo chicken with Sloppy Joes, they basically a sandwich version of the popular Buffalo chicken dish.
 Boom!!
 Yum!

 They’re made with ground chicken, tomatoes, celery, hot sauce, and more, and then topped with crumbled blue cheese and sliced onions.
-This healthy Sloppy Joes recipe is sure to be a hit with everyone in your family!
+This healthy Sloppy Joes recipe is perfect for an easy dinner or quick lunch.

 Are ground chicken Sloppy Joes keto?